Madras HC grants nod for PM Modi roadshow after cops deny permission

-COIMBATORE: The Madras High Court has granted permission to a 4-km roadshow by Prime Minister Narendra Modi in Coimbatore on Monday.
+The Madras High Court on Friday directed the police in Tamil Nadu's Coimbatore to grant permission with certain conditions to BJP to conduct a four km road show of Prime Minister Narendra Modi in that city on March 18.

-This comes after the Coimbatore police had refused permission for the roadshow, citing security concerns among other reasons.
+Justice N Anand Venkatesh gave the directive to the Assistant Commissioner of Police, R S Puram Range, on a petition filed by J Ramesh Kumar, BJP District President, Coimbatore, challenging an order denying permission to BJP to conduct the road show on Monday.

+In his petition, Ramesh Kumar submitted he had applied for permission with the police on March 14 to permit him to conduct a road show for a span of four km via Mettupalayam road, Coimbatore for the purpose of enabling people to meet the Prime Minister.

 The Tamil Nadu BJP proposed to conduct the roadshow over a 4km distance from Eru Company junction to DB Road junction at RS Puram on Monday evening between 4 pm and 6 pm, following the PM’s public address at RS Puram.

-On Thursday, BJP district president J Ramesh Kumar submitted a letter to the police seeking permission for the event.
+On Thursday, Ramesh Kumar submitted a letter to the police seeking permission for the event.
 After an elaborate consultation with various stakeholders, the city police on Friday denied permission for the road show.

 In their reply to Ramesh Kumar, the police stated that they have received intelligence inputs from state and central intelligence agencies regarding a high security threat from both domestic and foreign terror outfits.